Such is Life?

 Diversions

 Merriam-Webster’s definitions of “diversion” include, “… straying from a course … experiencing something that amuses …”.
 I can’t look out the window without thoughts wandering away from my keyboard and mouse.
-I find humor, satire, or both in most things around me that involve people and my society.
-Like with every TV show I watch, which is limited to news, weather, or sports.
+I find humor or satire, or both, in most things around me that involve people and my society.
+Like with every TV show I watch (which is limited to news, weather, or sports).
 News provides endless diversions, particularly regarding politics.
-Unfortunately, most of these are distracting and cause frowning and head shaking rather than smiling and nodding.
-Weather and sports amuse as well, but not because of what the broadcasters are reporting.
-Because the discourse these educated or experienced professionals have to offer are no longer the primary focus Networks require for their programming.
-Rather, the focus has moved to entertainment: animated actions that probably require our weather person to take acting lessons and celebrities dressed in look-at-me attire from advertisers who know many boob-tube watchers wish to resemble.
+Unfortunately, most are distracting and cause frowns or head shakings rather than smiles or agreeing nods.
+Weather and sports amuse as well, but not just because of what broadcasters are reporting.
+Rather than commenting professionally on atmospheric conditions or what is happening on the field or court, these experts must entertain with animated actions that probably require acting lessons, and celebrities must be dressed in “look-at-me” apparel that clothiers expect boob-tube watchers to imitate.
+More head shakings, often with channel changings.

 Such is Life? is interspersed with diversions.
-Many chapters begin with reflections on the wonders of desert and nature, and many chapters include lyrical interludes intended to bolster particular thoughts or passages.
-Some diversions are satirical views of day-to-day happenings we experience that border on ridiculousness, such as those questionable activities we routinely endure while attending to our all-important annual medical visits.
-I mean, what other appointments do you enter into your calendar with times that precede the actual appointments?
+Many chapters begin with reflections on nature and desert wonders, and many passages include lyrical interludes intended to bolster particular thoughts.
+Some diversions are satirical views of day-to-day happenings we experience that border on ridiculousness, one such in my Medicinal Cabs subchapter refers to the questionable activities we endure while attending to our all-important annual medical visits.
+I mean, what other appointments do you enter into your calendar with times that precede the actual appointment times?
 And what other industry misses its appointments so regularly that one of the items on your after-visit survey asks about your satisfaction with how long you waited past your scheduled appointment?
+Woof!

 Final Thoughts

 Such is Life? has four “voices”, four characters relating their pieces of the story.
-I wrotemine, and Gail wrote hers.
+I wrote mine, and Gail wrote hers.
 I also wrote the other two, those of my former and deceased wife (Roberta) and my pooch (Toby).
-However, I’m confident my intimate relationship with Roberta that lasted nearly six decades represents what she would have written were she there to do so.
-Although I didn’t experience the same relationship with Toby, I have no doubt he would have barked pretty much as I penned as well.
-Finally, I’ll end this blog with my memoir’s first sort-of review, an extract from one of Gail’s paragraphs in Such is Life?,
+However, I’m confident my intimate relationship with Roberta, lasting nearly six decades, represents what she would have written were she there to do so.
+As for Toby, I have no doubt he would have barked pretty much as I penned as well.
+Finally, I’ll end this blog with my memoir’s first sort-of review, an extract from one of Gail’s paragraphs in Such is Life?: “… I hope you like Bob’s book, his stories and perspectives.
+I think his writing is flowery and eccentric, and it’s sometimes confusing for me to read, but that’s also okay and maybe even fun for you.
+That’s his personality; he’s flowery and eccentric and confusing and fun …”

 have a question for author?